total-typescript/total-typescript-book/book-content/book.md

 anyVariable.deep.property.access; // no error
 ```

-The code above will error at runtime, but TypeScript isn’t giving us a warning!
+The code above will error at runtime, but TypeScript isn't giving us a warning!

 So, using `any` can be used to turn off errors in TypeScript.
 It can be a useful escape hatch for when a type is too complex to describe.